EvgeniyJeka/Debos/README.md

 It is recommended to execute the following command to install all requirements:
 "pip install -r requirements.txt"

+<b>NOTE: To test the application you can fetch an image of MySQL server DB and run it
+with 'docker-compose up', providing there is a running Docker application on your PC</b>

+Providing MySQL server is running you can use the 'Debos' app to connect to it.

 **Screen 1 : Table selection**.